ckan/ckan/doc/form-integration.rst

 It is simple enough for the external front end to link to CKAN's package creation or edit pages, but once the form is submitted the user needs to be redirected back to the external front end, instead of CKAN's package read page.
 This is achieved with a parameter to the CKAN URL.

-The 'return URL' is passed URL encoded as a parameter "return_to" to CKAN's form page.
+The 'return URL' can be specified in two places:

+ 1. passed as a URL encoded value with the parameter "return_to" in the link to CKAN's form page.

+ 2. specified in the CKAN config key 'package_new_return_url' and 'package_edit_return_url'.

+(If the 'return URL' is given in both ways then the first takes precedence.)

 Since the 'return URL' may need to include the package name, which could be set in the form, CKAN replaces a known placeholder "<NAME>" with this value on redirect.

+Note that the downside of specifying the 'return URL' in the CKAN config is that the CKAN web interface is less usable on its own, since the user is hampered by the redirects to the external interface.

 Example
 -------